braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/creating_a_webhook.md

 ### Personalization

-[personalization][15] is supported in both the json key-value pairs option and the raw text option. you can include any user attribute, [custom attribute][17], or [event property][18] in your request. for example, you can include a customer's first name and email in your request. don’t forget to include a [default value][19] for each attribute.
+[Personalization][15] is supported in both the JSON key-value pairs option and the raw text option.
+You can include any user attribute, [custom attribute][17], or [event property][18] in your request.
+For example, you can include a customer's first name and email in your request.
+Don’t forget to include a [default value][19] for each attribute.

 ### Internationalization

-[internationalization][16] is supported in raw text.
+[Internationalization][16] is supported in raw text.

-## Step 4: request headers and http method
+## Step 4: Request headers and HTTP method

 Certain endpoints may require that you include headers in your request.
 In the settings section of the composer, you can add as many headers as you'd like.
 Common use cases for request headers include a content-type specification (e.g., XML or JSON) and authorization headers that contain your credentials with your vendor or system.
 Content type specifications have the key "Content-Type" and common values are "application/json" or "application/x-www-form-urlencoded".